 The Group determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired.
 When necessary, the entire carrying amount of the investment (including goodwill) is tested for impairment in accordance with IAS 36 Impairment of Assets as a single asset by comparing its recoverable amount (higher of value in use and fair value less costs to sell) with its carrying amount.
-Any impairment loss recognised forms part of the carrying amount of the investment.
-Any reversal of that impairment loss is recognised in accordance with IAS 36 to the extent that the recoverable amount of the investment subsequently increases.
+Any impairment loss recognised forms part of the carrying amount of the investment that the recoverable amount of the investment subsequently increases.